 In the summer of 1995 the players and officials of Maccabi Association London (MAL) decided that they had reached the limits of Sunday football and that a new challenge was required.

 The Hertfordshire Senior County League was a popular choice and the club made its debut in the 95/96 season under a new name of MALEX.
 Four years later the club had made many friends but had narrowly missed out on promotion from Division 1 in every season.

-During the 1999 close season, the Club revised its management structure, and decided to change its name to LONDON MACCABI LIONS, whilst retaining its all-Jewish status.
-This brought in an influx of new players, from a number of Maccabi League Clubs, including champions Scrabble, and under the management team of Bobby Fisher and Adam Solomons the 1st team lost only three league games in their first season as they won the Division 1 title by 4 points.
-The side also reached the semi-finals of the Aubrey Cup.
+During the 1999 close season, the club revised its management structure, and decided to change its name to LONDON MACCABI LIONS, whilst retaining its all-Jewish status.
+This brought in an influx of new players, from a number of Maccabi League clubs, including champions Scrabble.
+Under the management team of Bobby Fisher and Adam Solomons the 1st team lost only three league games in their first season as they won the Division 1, and also reached the semi-finals of the Aubrey Cup.

 The club immediately became recognised as one of the strongest outfits in the Premier League but had to wait to land its first silverware in 2007 when Lions beat Metropolitan Police to lift the Herts Centenary Trophy.
 This was supplemented by the Reserves who were also promoted, in 2002, and made it to three Herts Reserve Cup finals, winning one in 09/10.

 After a decade in the Herts Premier, in 2009/10 now under the stewardship of Tony Gold and Steve Grenfell, Lions won the Herts Senior County League for the first time in the club's history, winning promotion to the Spartan South Midlands League in the process.